rstudio/rsconnect/tests/testthat/_snaps/deploymentTarget.md

       deploymentTarget(app_dir, appName = "test")
     Error <simpleError>
       Please specify the account you want to deploy 'test' to (you have previously deployed this application to more than one account).
+    Code
+      deploymentTarget(app_dir)
+    Error <simpleError>
+      Unable to deploy using default arguments (multiple existing deployments from this application directory already exist).
+Please specify appName and/or account name explicitly.